 Completed RHCE projects

-This four-module online course covers cultural awareness in health care delivery and in understanding the role of cultural and socio-economic determinants in health outcomes.
+Australian Aboriginal child health modules course cover cultural awareness in health care delivery and in understanding the role of cultural and socio-economic determinants in health outcomes.

 With the Royal Australasian College of Surgeons